Sections Of This Article:

 And is it a watch plus some art, or are the art and the watch inextricably linked?

 I invite you to consider those factors in relation to some of the watches you find most interesting.
 My aim with this article has been to present some of the main points to consider when looking at the question of whether watches are art . . .
-I’d much rather encourage you to think for yourself than give you an attempt at a definitive answer.
+I’d much rather encourage you to think for yourself than try to impose a definitive answer on you.

-As far as our own watches go, they are some of the first watches where the whole of the watch is created by an artist.
+As for our own watches, they are some of the first watches where the whole of the watch is created by an artist.
 My background is fine art and cutting-edge contemporary music . . .
-I have no training as a watchmaker, so I am not pushing the boundaries of watchmaking, I am starting from a different origin entirely.
-Our radically minimalist time-display allows more focus on chosen aesthetics than I am aware of in any other watch.
+I have no training as a watchmaker, so what I am doing is not pushing the boundaries of conventional watchmaking, I am starting from a different origin entirely.
+Our radically minimalist time-display allows more focus on freely chosen aesthetics than I am aware of in any other watch.
+They are obviously part of the art jewellery space.
 As to whether they are art or not . . . that’s not for me to say . . .
 I’d like to hear your reasons why they are, or are not . . . let us know your views in the comments below or on our social media.

 Leave a Reply